Collaborative Divorce Lawyers Serving Connecticut Residents

 Benefits of Collaborative Divorce Process in Connecticut

-- Collaborative divorce allows former spouses to be friends and colleagues afterwards, rather than enemies who have been adversaries at a war.
+- Collaborative divorce allows former spouses to be friends and colleagues afterward, rather than enemies who have been adversaries at a war.

-- Each parties counsel is incentivized to help clients come to terms, because if it litigates, counsel and members of their firms cannot continue to represent the clients.
+- Each party’s counsel is incentivized to help clients come to terms because if it litigates, counsel and members of their firms cannot continue to represent the clients.